Surbhi-Kohli/PythonTut/6importModule/intro.py.md

 *  then it adds the standard libary directory
 *  Lastly it adds the side packages directory for 3rd party packages

-Now image in if the my_modules file was not present in the same directory, how can we go about import it 1 Append it to sys.path amnually in the file, where u want to import it 2.Add it to the environment variables python file
+Now image in if the my_modules file was not present in the same directory, how can we go about import it:

+1 Append it to sys.path manually in the file, where u want to import it.
+2.Add it to the environment variables python file
 ```
 import sys